Blurenis/Digit-Recognition/README.md

 # Digit Recognition
-HHandwritten Recognition using Python, pygame and tensorflow.
+Handwritten Recognition using Python, pygame and tensorflow.

+## Data to train the model